elki-03/elki-03/README.md

 - 👋 Hi, I’m elki
 - 👀 I’m interested in a lot of things, a lot of love goes to my cats!<3
 - 🌱 I’m currently learning C# and Java Basics.
 I rly want to get better at C#.
-Unity <3
+Unity <3 Also in love with LibGDX
 - 💞️ I’m looking to collaborate, after I honed my skills to a level where I can
 - 📫 How to reach me
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: "Fun Facts" is also a board game.
+- ⚡ Fun fact: looking for an internship

 Upcoming: Update
 <!---